4 - 5

 From the top, you'll enjoy stunning views of the rugged Sangre de Cristo Range, Pikes Peak, the Royal Gorge directly below you, and the Royal Gorge Bridge shining in the sunlight.
 While the easiest way to reach the summit of Fremont Peak is by beginning in the Royal Gorge Park, the route mapped here begins from the outskirts of Canon City at the Tunnel Drive Trailhead.

-In total, this challenging run gains 2,648 feet of vert along its 10.5-mile round-trip distance.
+In total, this challenging hike gains 2,648 feet of vert along its 10.5-mile round-trip distance.

-This route is aerobically challenging but rarely does the technicality pass merely "Difficult" by our FATMAP rating system.
+This hike is aerobically challenging but rarely does the technicality pass merely "Difficult" by our FATMAP rating system.

 Since Fremont Peak is so low in elevation, this desert peak remains snow-free most of the year, and even when it *does* receive snow, it's rarely enough to stop a determined hiker.

-With this much elevation gain and mileage, Fremont Peak is a perfect spot for mid-winter training hikes/runs for climbers prepping for a big 14er climbing season.
+With this much elevation gain and mileage, Fremont Peak is a perfect spot for mid-winter training hikes for climbers prepping for a big 14er climbing season.

 While the first couple of miles along Tunnel Drive are very flat, as soon as you turn onto the Royal Cascade trail, the climbing begins in earnest!
 Prepare to ascend steeply up the rugged face of the Royal Gorge, alternating between somewhat mellow benchcut sections of trail running along the side slope and short, steep pitches—some of which might require the use of a hand but most likely should not.